Academics

 The AP Music Theory course corresponds to two semesters of typical, introductory college music theory coursework that covers topics such as musicianship, theory, and musical materials and procedures.
 Musicianship skills, including dictation and listening skills, sight-singing, and harmony, are an important part of the course.
 Through the course, students develop the ability to recognize, understand, and describe basic materials and processes of tonal music that are heard or presented in a score.
 Development of aural (listening) skills is a primary objective.
 Performance is also part of the curriculum through the practice of sight-singing.
 Students learn basic concepts and terminology by listening to and performing a wide variety of music.
 Notational skills, speed and fluency with basic materials are emphasized.
 Prospective students should be able to read and write musical notation and have basic performance skills with voice or an instrument.

-Prerequisite: 2 semesters of an ensemble music course (Orchestra, Divine Strings, Handbells, Concert Choir, Camerata Choir, or Angelaires) | consent of instructor
+Prerequisite: Consent of instructor and 2 semesters of an ensemble music course (Orchestra, Divine Strings, Handbells, Concert Choir, Camerata Singers, or Angelaires)

 Why should students sing in choir?